 The WAACS story

 It’s in our DNA to put questions where others obey the rules.
 Rules like: an induction hob should be black and shiny.
-At WAACS we have a close cooperation with ATAG.
+At WAACS we have a close cooperation with ASKO.
 Together we have also created a new wok burner.
 We did it with the same questioning attitude.
 Where many competitors look at each other’s wok burners, we looked at a vulcano.

 Splashes, stains and fingerprints are hardly visible.
 And beyond: a surface that looks more solid makes it more inviting to use it as a working surface.